bitcoin/bitcoin/doc/JSON-RPC-interface.md

 However, the wallet may not be up-to-date with the current state of the mempool or the state of the mempool by an RPC that returned before this RPC.

+## Limitations

+There is a known issue in the JSON-RPC interface that can cause a node to crash if too many http connections are being opened at the same time because the system runs out of available file descriptors.
+To prevent this from happening you might want to increase the number of maximum allowed file descriptors in your system and try to prevent opening too many connections to your JSON-RPC interface at the same time if this is under your control.
+It is hard to give general advice since this depends on your system but if you make several hundred requests at once you are definitely at risk of encountering this issue.